 Day at the Races: This is a fundraiser held at Golden Gate Fields horse racing course in Berkeley.
 A dedicated former RHPC family, works at the course and have given us the fantastic privilege of watching the race horses exercise, standing next to the track, hearing first hand from jockeys, exercise riders, administrators, vets, and trainers about the world of horse racing, and touring the back barns and the equine hospital.
 Cost includes a great buffet lunch during the races, at reserved tables in the elegant Turf Club overlooking the race course.

 Nationals: These are the National Championships for Pony Club that take place in Lexington, KY.
 Members qualify for them by participating in the regional rallies in Eventing, Dressage, Show Jumping, Quiz, Games, Polocrosse and Tetrathlon.
 The National Championships only take place once every 3 years when a week-long USPC Festival also occurs.
-Festival is clinics, workshops and other activities for USPC families (the next one is in July 2007).
+The festival includes clinics, workshops and other activities for USPC families (the next one is in July 2014).